 5 Best KitchenAid Garbage Disposal Reviews

-- A super-powerful 3/4 horsepower motor with the speed of 1725 rpm(rotations per minute).
+- A super-powerful 3/4 horsepower motor with a speed of 1725 rpm(rotations per minute).

 - Sound seal technology for quiet operation